sage-wright/busco/README.md

 - Use prodigal for non-eukaryotic genomes

+See the user guide: https://busco.ezlab.org/busco_userguide.html and report problems on the BUSCO issue board at https://gitlab.com/ezlab/busco/issues

 To install, clone the repository and enter ``sudo python setup.py install`` or ``python setup.py install --user``

+Do not forget to create a ``config.ini`` file starting with the example in the ``config/`` subfolder (the script busco_configurator.py can help you filling it).
+You have to set the ``BUSCO_CONFIG_FILE`` environment variable to define a path (including the filename) to that ``config.ini`` file.

 Or use the offical Docker container: https://hub.docker.com/r/ezlabgva/busco/tags

 To get help, ``busco -h`` and ``python scripts/generate_plot.py -h``

-Do not forget to create a ``config.ini`` file in the ``config/`` subfolder (the script busco_configurator.py can help you filling it).
-You can set the ``BUSCO_CONFIG_FILE`` environment variable to define a custom path (including the filename) to the ``config.ini`` file, useful for switching between configurations or in a multi-user environment.

 **!!!** Don't use "odb9" datasets with BUSCOv4.
 If you need to reproduce previous analyses, use BUSCOv3 (https://gitlab.com/ezlab/busco/-/tags/3.0.2)

-See also the user guide: https://busco.ezlab.org/busco_userguide.html and report problems on the BUSCO issue board at https://gitlab.com/ezlab/busco/issues

 **How to cite BUSCO**